 I got more juice this way, but I still had to press the seeds through a strainer to get every last drop of pomegranate juice.

-Method 4: Juice a Pomegranate with a Wheat Grass Spiral Juicer
+Method 4: Juice a Pomegranate with a Spiral Juicer

 This juicer worked wonderfully and clean up was easy.
-Lots of pieces to clean, but nothing was clogged or took forever to clean up.
+Lots of pieces to clean, but nothing was clogged and it did NOT take forever to clean up.

 If you have a pomegranate tree or access to a pomegranate tree and every year you want to juice a dozen or more pomegranates….
 THEN, I highly recommend you invest in a good juicer.